cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 ***An element is considered hidden if:***

 - Its `offsetWidth` or `offsetHeight` is `0`.
-- Its CSS property is `visibility: hidden`.
+- Its CSS property (or ancestors) is `visibility: hidden`.
-- Its CSS property is `display: none`.
+- Its CSS property (or ancestors) is `display: none`.
+- Its CSS property is `position: fixed` and its offscreen or covered up.

 ***Additionally an element is considered hidden if:***

 - Any of its ancestors *hides overflow* \*
   - AND that ancestor has `offsetWidth` or `offsetHeight` of `0`
-  - AND an element between that ancestor and the element is `position: fixed` or `position: absolute`
+  - AND an element between that ancestor and the element is `position: absolute`
 - Any of its ancestors *hides overflow* \*
   - AND that ancestor or an ancestor between it and that ancestor is its offset parent
   - AND it is positioned outside that ancestor's bounds